NunoSempere/Calibration_project/README.md

 ## I am grateful to

+ESPR and CFAR, and in particularly Mihaly for kindling my interest in probability.
+Q for being my first user.
 ESR for a document on how to make documentation: http://esr.ibiblio.org/?p=8175
-ESPR and CFAR, and in particularly Mihaly for kindling my interest in probability.